wireapp/wire-server/doc/Dependencies.md

 _Note_: Debian is not recommended due to this issue when running local integration tests: [#327](https://github.com/wireapp/wire-server/issues/327)*.
 This issue does not occur with ubuntu.

-_Note_: If you want to build debian-style packages, skip to the 'makedeb' section of the instructions, and complete them, before continuing with the below steps.

 ```bash
 sudo apt install pkg-config libsodium-dev openssl-dev libtool automake build-essential libicu-dev libsnappy-dev libgeoip-dev protobuf-compiler libxml2-dev zlib1g-dev-y
 ```